18F/handbook/_pages/policies/employee-resources-policies/hiring.md

 ### Job Prep

-Once the prioritized role is ready to be worked on, Talent will move the role to the Job Prep stage on the trello board and reach out to the HM to begin the process.
+Once the prioritized role is ready to be worked on, Talent will move the role to the Job Prep stage on the Trello board and reach out to the HM to begin the process.
 - The Talent PoC assigned to the role will supply the HM with the following templates:
   - [TTSJobs Application Form Template](https://docs.google.com/forms/d/1_NYCLGtDANqs0EhgdjEbtNC7fUUJVQV35NTN6GMIkiM/edit?usp=sharing) for this need
     - HM should consider developing these documents prior to the role being selected so that the process will move quicker